 Pink Beach – Flores

-One of the very few beaches in the world with pink sand is in Indonesia and is called Pink Beach.
+One of the very few beaches in the world with pink sand is in Indonesia and is called (surprise!)
+Pink Beach.
 This stunning beach is located in Flores Island, within the Komodo National Park, and is part of the itineraries of most tours departing from Labuan Bajo to see the famous Komodo dragons.

 Karma Beach – Bali

 Karma Beach is a stunning beach accessible by funicular with surreal views of one of the most beautiful parts of Uluwatu, in Bali.
 Karma Beach is the beach of the Karma Hotel but is also accessible to non-guests.
 Once here, you will find beach chairs and comfortable bean bags to enjoy the day and soak in the views.
 If possible, try to stay for a full day to watch the ocean tide change throughout the day.

 Want to stay close to the beach?
 Reserve Karma Kandara.

 Make sure to read: One-week itinerary to Bali